-RATIONALE: Airway macrophages (AMs) are key regulators of the lung environment and are implicated in the pathogenesis of idiopathic pulmonary fibrosis (IPF), a fatal respiratory disease with no cure.
-However, knowledge of epigenetics of AMs in IPF are limited.
-METHODS: We undertook DNA methylation profiling using Illumina EPIC (850k) arrays in sorted AMs from Healthy (n=14) and IPF (n=30) donors.
-Cell-type deconvolution was performed using reference myeloid-cell DNA methylomes.
-MEASUREMENTS AND MAIN RESULTS: Our analysis revealed epigenetic heterogeneity was a key characteristic of IPF-AMs.
-DNAm 'clock' analysis indicated epigenetic alterations in IPF-AMs was not associated with accelerated ageing.
-In differential DNAm analysis, we identified numerous differentially methylated positions (DMPs, n=11) and regions (DMRs, n=49) between healthy and IPF AMs respectively.
-DMPs and DMRs encompassed genes involved in lipid (LPCAT1) and glucose (PFKFB3) metabolism and importantly, DNAm status was associated with disease severity in IPF.
-CONCLUSIONS: Collectively, our data identify that changes in the epigenome are associated with development and function of AMs in the IPF lung.
+Rationale: Airway macrophages (AMs) are key regulators of the lung environment and are implicated in the pathogenesis of idiopathic pulmonary fibrosis (IPF), a fatal respiratory disease with no cure.
+However, knowledge about the epigenetics of AMs in IPF is limited.
+Objectives: To assess the role of epigenetic regulation of AMs during lung fibrosis.
+Methods: We undertook DNA methylation (DNAm) profiling by using Illumina EPIC (850k) arrays in sorted AMs from healthy donors (n = 14) and donors with IPF (n = 30).
+Cell-type deconvolution was performed by using reference myeloid-cell DNA methylomes.
+Measurements and Main Results: Our analysis revealed that epigenetic heterogeneity was a key characteristic of IPF AMs.
+DNAm "clock" analysis indicated that epigenetic alterations in IPF AMs were not associated with accelerated aging.
+In differential DNAm analysis, we identified numerous differentially methylated positions (n = 11) and differentially methylated regions (n = 49) between healthy and IPF AMs, respectively.
+Differentially methylated positions and differentially methylated regions encompassed genes involved in lipid (LPCAT1 [lysophosphatidylcholine acyltransferase 1]) and glucose (PFKFB3 [6-phosphofructo-2-kinase/fructose-2,6-biphosphatase 3]) metabolism, and importantly, the DNAm status was associated with disease severity in IPF.
+Conclusions: Collectively, our data identify that changes in the epigenome are associated with the development and function of AMs in the IPF lung.